West (cigarette)

-West is a German brand of cigarettes, currently owned and manufactured by the British tobacco corporation Imperial Brands.
+West is a German brand of cigarettes, owned and manufactured by the British tobacco corporation Imperial Brands.

 History

 West was introduced to the German market in 1981 and initially were only available in specialised tobacco shops.
 The launch of the new brand was accompanied by a dynamic advertising campaign under the slogan "Let's go West!".
 Thanks to a successful pricing policy and positioning quality at a reasonable price, a year later the brand became one of the leading in Germany.
 Since approximately 1987 West became available in supermarkets and cigarette vending machines.
 West is the second-strongest cigarette brand in Germany.